Qiskit/qiskit-ibm-runtime/docs/index.rst

 **Error suppression / mitigation**

 While building a fault-tolerant quantum computation is the ultimate goal, at present, calculations performed on near-term quantum computers are susceptible to noise.
-Qiskit Runtime offers a number of methods for preventing errors before they occur (error suppression techniques) and dealing with those that do occur (error mitigation techniques).
+Qiskit Runtime offers several methods for preventing errors before they occur (error suppression techniques) and dealing with those that do occur (error mitigation techniques).

 **Session**